-- Promote or require nature-related information disclosure in financial markets (box 8) and inclusion of nature-related criteria in corporate accounting. - Promote or require financial institutions publish nature transition alignment plans and report on progress towards achieving key milestones. - Promote long-term investing that takes a more holistic view of risk, possibly through adjusting fiduciary duty policy and regulation. - Participate in international networks^{kkkk} to facilitate knowledge exchange and standardization or interoperability of new approaches to green the financial markets.
+- Report on sovereign climate and nature-related risks and opportunities to and how the government is managing them to sovereign lenders. - Promote or require nature-related information disclosure in financial markets (box 8) and inclusion of nature-related criteria in corporate accounting. - Promote or require financial institutions publish nature transition alignment plans and report on progress towards achieving key milestones. - Promote long-term investing that takes a more holistic view of risk, possibly through adjusting fiduciary duty policy and regulation. - Participate in international networks^{kkkk} to facilitate knowledge exchange and standardization or interoperability of new approaches to green the financial markets.

 MoFs vary in their responsibilities, so the measures taken in these areas will vary accordingly.
 MoFs should coordinate with their colleagues in environment and other relevant ministries to ensure that all measures are based on the best available science.
 MoFs can also help to encourage market-based measures such as real-sector corporate and financial institution commitments to become "nature positive" and corporate commitments to only purchase commodities that meet environmental rigorous standards and certification.
-The Science-Based Targets for Nature (SBTN) aim to guide companies to align their business practices with ecosystem capacities.229 The Taskforce for Nature-based Financial Disclosures (TNFD) will also recommend how firms should address nature-related risks in their governance, strategy, risk management, and metrics and targets.
+The Science-Based Targets for Nature (SBTN) aim to guide companies to align their business practices with ecosystem capacities.
+230 The Taskforce for Nature-based Financial Disclosures (TNFD) will also recommend how firms should address nature-related risks in their governance, strategy, risk management, and metrics and targets.
 The ENCORE tool can assess financial sector exposure to the range of ecosystem services (through dependency and impact).

 MoFs should implement these policies and regulations while also considering the political economy of the financial sector.
 As many financial institutions act globally, and they often coordinate their political advocacy (including through industry bodies), there is potential for the industry to influence policymakers and regulators in many jurisdictions to prevent or water down the implementation of the recommended actions if they are seen as curbing profits.
 With awareness of the potential influence of the financial sector over policy and regulation globally, MoFs could address such political economy issues by developing clear communication and capacity building strategies alongside the implementation of policies, to prepare the financial sector and build support among stakeholders.
-While such policies will reduce financial stability risk, which financial institutions should be seeking to manage, it is the role of MoFs to take policy and regulatory hhhh While central banks in the Netherlands, France, Brazil, and Malaysia have conducted nature risk exposure assessments, none have done a risk analysis or have developed scenarios to do so.
-This step would thus require the assistance of further decision support tools (World Bank 2022a).
+While such policies will reduce financial stability risk, which financial institutions should be seeking to manage, it is the role of MoFs to take policy and regulatory action to address both financial stability risk and broader economic and fiscal risk associated with nature loss.
+Policy and regulation to address the latter is likely to face more opposition than for the former.

-This reporting can also help governments identify opportunities to issue green-labeled bonds or sustainability-linked bonds.
+iiii This reporting can also help governments identify opportunities to issue green-labeled bonds or sustainability-linked bonds.